Techniques to Debug Scheme GIMP Plug-ins

 Set an environment variable before starting the GIMP app:

-> export G_MESSAGES_DEBUG=scriptfu
+export G_MESSAGES_DEBUG=scriptfu #on Linux/macOS

-Logs are not easy to understand unless you are familiar with internals of ScriptFu.
+The last logged message is usually most pertinent to any exception.
+But logs are not easy to understand unless you are familiar with internals of ScriptFu.

 Harness your plugin